Cloudera acquires Octopai's platform to enhance metadata management capabilities

 3. Data preprocessing and transformation: Raw data often requires preprocessing and transformation before it can be used effectively in AI algorithms.
 This step involves data cleaning, normalization, feature engineering, and other data preparation techniques to improve data quality and relevance.

-4. Machine learning algorithms: Machine Learning (ML) algorithms are the core intelligence components of enterprise AI.
+4. Machine learning algorithms: Machine learning (ML) algorithms are the core intelligence components of enterprise AI.
 These algorithms can be categorized into supervised learning, unsupervised learning, and reinforcement learning, depending on the type of task they are designed to perform.
 They are trained on historical data to identify patterns, make predictions, and provide insights.

 5. Natural language processing (NLP): NLP is a subset of AI that focuses on enabling computers to understand, interpret, and generate human language.
 It enables AI systems to interact with users using natural language interfaces, making it crucial for tasks like sentiment analysis, chatbots, and language translation.